 SOME OF THE SIGHTS ALONG THE WAY:

-This price, which is wholesale, includes a $100 booking fee, almost all meals, accommodation at the best hotels available (3-5 star), all ground and water transportation while on tour, all excursions, entry fees, the services of expert local guides, memorial services where applicable and full historical input by the group’s honorary historical consultant, Lynette Silver, personalised to cater for the various members of the party.
+This price, which is wholesale, includes almost all meals, accommodation at the best hotels available (3-5 star), all ground and water transportation while on tour, all excursions, entry fees, the services of expert local guides, memorial services where applicable and full historical input by the group’s honorary historical consultant, Lynette Silver, personalised to cater for the various members of the party.

 Airfares are not included.
-Travellers can organise their own flights with their preferred airline, use frequent flyer points, or ask the Australian agent, Jenny Brushe of itravel Wahroonga, to take care of the flights.
-All Australian bookings are through itravel Wahroonga.
+Travellers organise their own flights with their preferred airline, allowing them to use frequent flyer points.
 The ground operator for the Borneo sector is the very experienced Tham Yau Kong, of TYK Adventure Tours, who conducts all the treks along the death march track.

 HOW TO BOOK YOUR SANDAKAN ANZAC DAY TOUR: